Norway Debate: Aftermath

 On 9 and 10 May, Chamberlain attempted to form a coalition government with Labour and Liberal participation.
-They indicated an unwillingness to serve under him but said they probably would join the government if another Conservative became prime minister.
-When Germany began its western offensive on the morning of 10 May, Chamberlain seriously considered staying on but, after receiving final confirmation from Labour that they required his resignation, he decided to stand down and advised the King to send for Churchill as his successor.
+They indicated an unwillingness to serve under him, but said they probably would join the government if another Conservative became prime minister.
+When Germany began its western offensive on the morning of 10 May, Chamberlain seriously considered staying on but, after receiving final confirmation from Labour that they required his resignation, he decided to stand down.
+He advised the King to send for Churchill as his successor.

 Gaining the support of both Labour and the Liberals, Churchill formed a coalition government.
-His war cabinet at first consisted of himself, Attlee, Greenwood, Chamberlain and Halifax.
+His war cabinet at first consisted of himself, Attlee, Greenwood, Chamberlain, and Lord Halifax.
 The coalition lasted until the defeat of Nazi Germany in May 1945.
-On 23 May 1945, Labour left the coalition to begin their general election campaign and Churchill resigned as prime minister.
+On 23 May 1945, Labour left the coalition to begin their general election campaign, and Churchill resigned as prime minister.
 The King asked him to form a new government, known as the Churchill caretaker ministry, until the election was held in July.
 Churchill agreed and his new ministry, essentially a Conservative one, held office for the next two months until it was replaced by the first Attlee ministry after Labour's election victory.